AlexandreTO/JavaAppDesktop/Readme.md

 - ~~Display dynamic column names.~~
 - ~~Add clients number of products bought~~
 - ~~Add the most sold products order by descending~~
+- Deployment with the database for the execution

 ## Credits